Polar bear. © Rebecca R Jackrel/Getty

 According to government figures, more than 6,500 people seek treatment for dog bites every year, and children are especially vulnerable.

 If you live in British Columbia, Canada, slow down!
 There are nearly 10,000 collisions between vehicles and wildlife every year, most of which involve deer.
+And hitting a deer could write off your car and possibly injure or even kill you if it goes through your windscreen.

 About 75 per cent of domestic cats in the USA carry Toxoplasmosis.
 The extent to which they give it to people is unclear, but impacts on humans include blindness, deafness and mental impairment.
+Could our favourite furry friends actually be some of the most dangerous mammals in the world?

 These wildlife facts originally appeared in BBC Wildlife Magazine’s Big Book of Mammals.